 The commissioning of the 3 first stations 2 years earlier than the completion of the entire Metro Line 3 Extension has great socioeconomic and other benefits, such as a positive impact on the fight against climate change: reduced car traffic by 11,000 vehicles and reduced CO2 emissions by 60 tons on a daily basis.

-The entire Line 3 Extension is expected to be commissioned in October 2022.
+The entire Line 3 Extension was commissioned on October 10th, 2022.

-With the completion of the project and the commissioning of Maniatika, Piraeus and Dimotiko Theatro stations, the total ridership figure on the Metro network is foreseen be 132,000 passengers/day, thus reducing the circulation of private vehicles by 23,000 cars per day and the carbon dioxide emissions by 120 tons per day.
+Upon the completion of the project and the commissioning of MANIATIKA, PIRAEUS and DIMOTIKO THEATRO Stations, the total ridership on the Metro network is expected to be increased by 132,000 passengers/day, thus, reducing the circulation of private vehicles by 23,000 cars per day and carbon dioxide emissions by 120 tons per day.

 It is pointed out that both the citizens and the visitors of the country will be able to travel by Metro and reach Athens International Airport “Eleftherios Venizelos” directly from Piraeus Port in just 55 minutes.

 It is important to emphasize that upon the completion of the project, a major Transportation Hub of particular importance is created in PIRAEUS Station, which functionally integrates two Metro lines (Lines 1 and 3), the Port of Piraeus, the Suburban Railway and the Tramway network, facilitating, thus, intermodal transfers.

 In addition, the resulting connection between the Port of Piraeus and Athens International Airport “Eleftherios Venizelos” via Metro Line 3 fosters growth in the greater area of Athens and Piraeus, with substantial benefits to the National Economy in general.